ArrowElectronics/tei0026-01/README.md

-# tei0026-01
+Project files for Trenz TEI0026-01 Enpirion Power Board

-Trenz TEI0026-01 Enpirion Power Board Documentation
+Please note that the Enpirion product line has been discontinued.
+These files are made available for documentation purposes only.